Have you ever had a Doordash driver support rep tell you something that just sounds off?

 I know of several drivers who have been told that if you reject deliveries, your completion rate will go down.

-4. They aren't trained well enough to handle our issues
+5. Doordash hasn't trained them well enough to handle our issues

 I've worked with call centers in a number of capacities.
 I've been a support rep myself.
-In my telecom career I provided the phone systems for call centers, so I had to spend time understanding their setup so I could help them adapt their phone system to it.
+In my telecom career I sold phone systems to call centers.
+I had to learn their operations and objectives so that I could help them adapt their phone system to those things.

-If something comes up outside of what's in the book or outside the narrow scope of what they're trained for, now what to they do?
+If something comes up outside of the narrow scope of what they're trained for, that they can't find an answer for in their book, now what do they do?

 Fake it till you make it.